 Stop Abuse Campaign

-The Stop Abuse Campaign prevents Adverse Childhood Experiences through public policy and public education.
-The US chooses to spend huge sums of money dealing with the consequences of abuse, but the ACE research proves that abuse cannot be undone.
-Fortunately, a lot is known about preventing abuse.
-And preventing abuse is what we do at the Stop Abuse Campaign.
+The Stop Abuse Campaign prevents childhood trauma through public policy and public education.
+Traumatised children lead shorter sicker lives.
+Fortunately, a lot is known about preventing childhood trauma.
+And that is what we do at the Stop Abuse Campaign.

 Started 7 petitions

 Pass Kayden's Law before another child is murdered in Pennsylvania.